Leadership

 4. Slow Down to Go Deep

-Private equity had just acquired several business units.
+Private equity had just carved out a set of business units.

 We started with culture, not process:

-“Why are we changing if things were working fine?”
+“Why are we changing if things worked before?”

 Not with spin.
 With honesty.